tarun360/tarun360.github.io/_pages/failed projects.md

 I somehow feel like some of my failed/incomplete projects are maybe more interesting than the ones that actually worked out.
 So, this is a page to record them since I am not sure how to squeeze them into a regular ol' resume.

-#### Real-time capabilities of Android OS
+#### Evaluating Android 11 OS for real-time systems

 We executed multi-threaded C code on our personal Android mobile phones (courtesy pandemic) to collect statistics like interrupt latency and semaphore shuffling time.
-This was aimed at assessing the real-time performance of Android 11.
+This was aimed at empirically assessing the real-time performance of Android 11.
 We concluded that assessing metrics solely through software will not be accurate enough.
 Hardware instrumentation was deemed necessary for a accurate evaluation, but unfortunately, we lacked access to it (courtesy pandemic).
 This project stood out as one of the rare projects without any curation: no curated datasets or a final "state-of-the-art" benchmark to surpass — just pure happy hacking/researching.

 #### Vital signs monitoring from video